commitspark/graphql-api/README.md

 ---

-*Contentlab is in tech-preview, i.e. it is not yet feature-complete, missing some error handling and tests, and may implement breaking changes before a first production-ready release.*
+*Commitspark is in tech-preview, i.e. it is not yet feature-complete, missing some error handling and tests, and may implement breaking changes before a first production-ready release.*

 # Usage